-On March 16, 2020, the Contra Costa County

-Health Officer issued a Shelter-in-Place Order in

-response to the Coronavirus pandemic.
-The

-number of individuals enrolled in Medi-Cal has

-increased approximately 39% since that time.

-The increase is due to a combination of new

-enrollees and the continuous coverage

-requirement related to the COVID-19 Public

-Health Emergency.
-Under continuous coverage,

-individuals remain enrolled, except in the case of

-death, loss of California residency or client

-request.
+On March 16, 2020, the Contra Costa County Health Officer issued a Shelter-in-Place Order in response to the Coronavirus pandemic.
+The number of individuals enrolled in Medi-Cal increased approximately 41% since that time (through February 2023).
+The increase is due to a combination of new enrollees and the continuous coverage requirement related to the COVID-19 Public Health Emergency.
+Under continuous coverage, individuals remain enrolled, except in the case of death, loss of California residency or client request.
 Previously, the number of individuals enrolled in Medi-Cal remained fairly stable year-to-year.